-- XII.
+- information for how to make a report of hazing, and links to University and community anti-hazing resources, including counseling services. - XII.
 Dissemination of Policy.
 The University will post this Policy on its website, available here, as well as provide a copy of the Policy to each organization within the institution. - XIII.
-University of Findlay Hazing Report.
-The University will maintain a report of all violations of this Policy that are reported to the University and which result in a charge of violation of this Policy.
-The University will update the report bi-annually on January 1 and August 1 of each year and will post the updated report on the University's website.
+University of Findlay Bi-Annual Anti-Hazing Report.
+In accordance with the Stop Campus Hazing Act, a Campus Hazing Transparency Report will be published twice, annually, and maintained for seven (7) years.
+This report will include incidents where Registered Student Organizations were found responsible of hazing.
+Additionally, according to Collin's Law, the University will maintain a report of all violations of this Policy that are reported to the University and which result in a charge of violation of this Policy.